Skip to main content

 Planning and Environment Decisions Wales (PEDW) is a division of the Welsh Government.

-• Under data protection legislation, Planning and Environment Decisions Wales is responsible for deciding how personal data is collected, stored, and processed.
+• Under data protection legislation, PEDW is responsible for deciding how personal data is collected, stored, and processed.

-• Planning and Environment Decisions Wales deals with all aspects of planning appeals, examinations of local plans and any other planning-related and specialist casework.
+• PEDW deals with all aspects of planning appeals, examinations of local plans and any other planning-related and specialist casework.

-• These are undertaken by Planning and Environment Decisions Wales or on behalf of relevant Welsh Minister.
+• These are undertaken by PEDW on the behalf of the Welsh Ministers.

 This privacy notice reflects the requirements of the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 and covers all types of casework handled by PEDW.
 The Welsh Government (WG) is the Data Controller for any personal data you provide:

-• if you make or take part, in a planning appeal, application or examination as part of our planning processes;
+• if you make or take part, in a planning appeal, application or examination as part of our planning processes, whether via the Planning Casework Portal or by other electronic or written means;

-• where you are providing information regarding your personal circumstance (which may also include personal and special category of other data subjects) that you want to be considered within the planning processes;
+• where you are providing information regarding your personal circumstances (which may also include personal and special category of other data subjects) that you want to be considered within the planning processes.

 This Privacy Notice will be reviewed on a regular basis to ensure that it accurately lays out how personal data is processed by PEDW.
 As such it may be updated from time to time.